Floriannue/CORApy/readme_florian2.md

 6. Go to back to step 2 with n+=1 and continue until you are at the end of the List

-**Your current task** is to ensure the two nn examples cora_python\examples\nn\example_neuralNetwork_verify_safe.py, cora_python\examples\nn\example_neuralNetwork_verify_unsafe.py need to be working. analyze all dependcies and trace the root erros by comparing the logic of the python translation step by step against matlab. run matlab debug script and python debug scripts if you cant figure it out by looking at the code.
+**Your current task** is to ensure all examples are working! in case of error compare all dependencies and every methode involved against matlab and create python-matlab debug scripts (you can execute matlab code)

 t